kevinyswong/kevinyswong.github.io/index.md

 minuscule, in the deep marshes and desert terrain, that on further shores some elude webs and can walk on water?
 We gaze upon the common house spider as the forest's trees upon us, brittle life that wakes, works, eats, sleeps, a series of illusions on the tip of the precipice above the eternal void.
-One millennium ago, Omar Khayyam wrote:
+Omar Khayyam
+wrote:

 The Moving Finger writes; and, having writ,<br>
 Moves on: nor all thy Piety nor Wit<br>